 A. Your students will tap into their higher-level critical thinking and problem solving skills.

 B. Digital Escape Rooms are perfect for your Special Education and ELL students for the practice of communication skills and techniques.

 C. Rather than the teacher facilitating the lesson, the students take ownership of their learning.

 D. The escape rooms teach your students to work under pressure.

 E. Digital Escape Rooms will present as a game, but realistically, your students are practicing, learning and applying the subject-specific content, while using important life skills to complete the activity.

 F. Simply, they are so much fun!My Digital Escapes:

 Here are a few amazing Teacher-Authors who sell Digital Escapes.
 Make to check out their creative, innovative escapes!

-***This is an activity the teacher needs to be prepared for as well.
+3. I do not know where the answers are to the escape room: When you purchase an escape room from English, Oh My, the escape room comes with a PDF that walks the teacher through every activity, code and puzzle.
+The PDF also has an answer sheet for quick reference for the teacher.
+However, this is an activity the teacher needs to be prepared for as well.
 I can guarantee you your students will have questions.
 Digital Escapes are made to be challenging, and students need to follow directions in order to be successful (we know that many students tend to forget to read the directions!).
 The teacher should be familiar and should try out the escape on their own first, before implementing it in class.